 Question: What is Device Posturing?

-Cisco ISE's jargon for captive portal / splash page hosted on Cisco ISE server that performs a NAC function checking for AV or other things.
+Cisco ISE's terminology for captive portal / splash page hosted on Cisco ISE server that performs a NAC function checking for AV or other things.

 Question: What is Network Supplicant Provisioning (NSP)?